-Information for applicants for 2026 Q1
+Information for applicants for 2026 Q2

 As part of the application process, applicants will be asked to:

-1) Justify the amount of money requested (including proof of cost, where possible).
+1. Justify the amount of money requested (including proof of cost, where possible).

-2) Describe the anticipated impact that the Empowerment award will have on the applicant.
+2. Describe the anticipated impact that the Empowerment award will have on the applicant.

-3) Provide evidence of any other monetary support (or lack of support) available for their intended activity.
+3. Provide evidence of any other monetary support (or lack of support) available for their intended activity.

-4) Provide proof of use of the grant for intended purposes.
+4. Provide proof of use of the grant for intended purposes.

-6) Consent to using the above statement in FeMS+ promotional material/social media networks (e.g. Twitter (X), LinkedIn, FeMS+ website)
+6. Consent to using the above statement in FeMS promotional material/social media networks (e.g. Twitter (X), LinkedIn, FeMS website)

-These FeMS+ Empowerment awards will be offered for one quarter, and five awards will be allocated.
-Next award deadline will be in January 2026, for Q2 for the events taking place between April 1st to June 30th 2026.
-FeMS+ members have unlimited attempts to apply; however, this award can only be received once per member.
-Award recipients will be required to provide a headshot to the FeMS+ awards for inclusion in FeMS+ newsletters and social media.
+These FeMS Empowerment awards will be offered for one quarter (Q2) and 5 awards will be allocated.
+Next award deadline will be in April-May 2026, for Q3 for the events taking place between July 1st to September 30th 2026.
+FeMS members have unlimited attempts to apply; however, this award can only be received once per member.

-Key dates for Q1 2026 round
+Key dates for Q2 2026 round

-- Open 31st of October (00:00 UTC+12), close 13th of November 2025 (23:59 UTC-12)
+- Open 9th of February (00:00 UTC+12), close 22nd of February 2026 (23:59 UTC-12)

-- Expected announcement: Early December 2025.
+- Expected announcement: mid-March 2026

 Application criteria

-- A description of the intended use of the FeMS+ Empowerment award (max 150 words)
+- A description of the intended use of the FeMS Empowerment award (max 150 words)

-- A description of the anticipated impact of being awarded a FeMS+ Empowerment award (max 150 words)
+- A description of the anticipated impact of being awarded a FeMS Empowerment award (max 150 words)

 - Evidence of the cost and date of the intended activity.